FACULTY/STAFF POLICY & PROCEDURE MANUAL

 This section states the policy for minimal standards for appointments, reappointments, promotions, and tenure of faculty members at Nicholls State University.
 The standards and procedures stated apply campus–wide.
 Academic departments within the criteria established by the respective college or library are expected to meet the minimal standards of the University but may exceed those standards if they so desire.
 If departments choose to follow University minimal standards, departmental promotion and tenure guidelines shall still be adjusted to reflect the specific demands of the academic discipline(s) of the department.

-The University provides each faculty member with a copy of this Manual, which contains up–to–date statements of policy and procedure.
+Each faculty member has access to this Manual on the Nicholls website, which contains up–to–date statements of policy and procedure.
 Faculty should consult with Department Heads and Deans for specific departmental and college criteria regarding appointments, reappointments, promotion, and tenure.

 2.9.3.1 Appointment and Reappointment